gwhitson/PythonDND/README.md

 change start menu entity manager into campaign manager where you can edit entities as well as encounters at least delete them...

 An interactive map for hosting DND sessions.
+Approaching its beta release.

 It will be up to the DM to find/create maps to use within the app, it is currently set to start at your monitors native resolution.